tarnover/mcp-sysoperator/AWS_README.md

-# Using Ansible MCP Server with AWS
+# Using SysOperator MCP Server with AWS

-This guide demonstrates how to use the Ansible MCP server with AWS.
+This guide demonstrates how to use the SysOperator MCP server with AWS.
 The examples provided show various AWS operations that can be performed using Ansible.

 ## Prerequisites